HL7/davinci-epdx/input/pagecontent/PayerToPayerExchange.md

 {% include style_insert_table_blue.html %}

-TODO: update link to replace build.fhir.org when HRex publishes.

 The Exchange of all of a member's clinical data, as scoped by USCDI version 1 and represented in FHIR by US Core, is a requirement of the CMS Interoperability Rule.

 All PDex Payer to Payer FHIR-based data exchanges in this IG will be limited to the exchange of data for a single member.
 Data Exchange for groups of Members is outside the current scope of this IG.
 Management of attribution lists for exchange of data for groups of members may be considered in a future version of the IG.

 Payer-to-Payer exchange can be accomplished by three methods.
 Clients wishing to retrieve data should consult the Data Provider's Server Capability Statement to determine which methods are made available by the data holder.
 Each retrieval method **SHALL** be preceded by the use of the following interaction to match a member and provide consent:

 ### Member Match with Consent